 Navigating Your Airplane FAA Renewal

 Now, if your registration is expired or expiring soon, it will be very important to get your airplane FAA renewal in order if you want to continue using it in accordance with the standards of the Federal Aviation Administration.
 After all, it is mandatory for all aircraft to have their registration in place when in use in United States airspace.
-However, you have to navigate the process differently depending on the current state of your registration, so keep that in mind.
+However, you have to navigate the process differs depending on the current state of your registration, so keep that in mind.
 You will need to use different forms altogether depending on whether the registration is about to expire or already has, so allow us to guide you through the process depending on the case scenario.

 Your Registration is About to Expire

 So, if your registration will be expiring soon, you will want to renew it before it actually expires.
-The recommended time to do this is within three months of the expiration date, so that you can allow enough time for the renewal application to go through, leaving no gaps in the active registration.
+The recommended time to do this is within three months of the expiration date so that you can allow enough time for the renewal application to go through, leaving no gaps in the active registration.
 The renewal form will only require you to provide some basic information about your aircraft’s registration, as well as your contact information and a payment method for the $65 renewal fee.
 The process is pretty straightforward, as you can see, so don’t worry if you’re in a hurry to renew it before expiration.
 As long as it hasn’t expired by the time the application gets to the FAA, you should be fine.

 Your Registration Already Expired